kathleenlan/dominion/README.md

 ## Card Types

 There are several card types in the game, and some cards have multiple types.
+The type will be labeled at the bottom of the card.
 Here are the basic types you will see in the Base set:

 ### Victory

+A victory card will either grant a fixed number of victory points or a variable number of victory points based on the rule desribed on the card.
+Provinces, Duchies, and Estates all grant a fixed number of victory points.

 #### Province